JYCabello/codurance-blog-posts/fp-primitive-obsession/article.md

     | Incoming incoming -> incoming
     | Outgoing outgoing -> outgoing

+  // Ended up understanding that my "I see where I'm going" was wrong,
-  type Transactions = Transactions of Transaction list
+  // introduced a first class collection for transactions. type Transactions = Transactions of Transaction list

   let (-->) transaction =